How to Check If Someone Filed Unemployment Under My Name

 If you’re asking yourself this question, you are not alone.
 Thousands of high-profile individuals who thought they would never be a target are, in fact, already going through the long, tedious, and frustrating process of attempting to reverse the damage caused by identity theft.
 The list includes politicians, celebrities, C-suite executives, philanthropists, and others at high risk for security breaches.

-Using sophisticated hacking techniques coupled with old-school strategies such as phishing emails, cyber-criminals and identity thieves are increasing their efforts and improving their success in acquiring the sensitive details and identifying information needed to engage in unemployment fraud.
+Using sophisticated hacking techniques coupled with old-school strategies such as phishing emails, cyber-criminals and identity thieves are increasing their efforts and improving their success in acquiring the sensitive details and identifying information needed to engage in fake unemployment claims.

 Once they have the information they need, fraudsters can simply set up an unemployment account and begin to file a claim.
 The funds and contact are diverted to the fraudster or a crime ring, and the victim never knows what is happening.

 How to Check If Someone Filed a FakeUnemployment Under My Name?

 The U.S. Department of Labor is increasing its own efforts to discover cases of unemployment fraud, but you don’t need to rely on them or wait until tax time to discover if you’ve been a victim of identity theft and unemployment fraud.
 If you’ve already been a victim of a data breach or had your SSN exposed, or if you’ve paid a fee to someone to file unemployment claims on your behalf, you may already be at risk.
 There is never a fee to file for unemployment, so any individual claiming to provide the service for a fee is likely a fraudster.